List of Australia Test cricket records: Most five-wicket hauls in an innings

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Shane Warne is second only to Sri Lanka's Muttiah Muralitharan in taking the most five-wicket hauls in Test cricket with Muralitharan taking 67 throughout his career and Warne achieving 37.
+Sri Lanka's Muttiah Muralitharan tops the table in five-wicket hauls in Test cricket taking 67 throughout his career.
+He is followed jointly by the late Shane Warne and the recently retired right-arm off spinner for India Ravichandran Ashwin who took his 37th five-wicket haul in September 2024.

 Most ten-wicket hauls in a match

 A ten-wicket haul refers to a bowler taking ten or more wickets in a match over two innings.

-As with the five-wicket hauls above, Shane Warne is second only to Muttiah Muralitharan of Sri Lanka in taking the most ten-wicket hauls in Test cricket with Muralitharan haven taken 22 to Warne's 10.
+Shane Warne is second only to Muttiah Muralitharan of Sri Lanka in taking the most ten-wicket hauls in Test cricket with Muralitharan haven taken 22 to Warne's 10.

 Worst figures in an innings

 The worst figures in a single innings in Test cricket came in the third Test between the West Indies at home to Pakistan in 1958.
 Pakistan's Khan Mohammad returned figures of 0/259 from his 54 overs in the second innings of the match.
 The worst figures by an Australian is 0/156 that came off the bowling of Mitchell Swepson in his debut Test in March 2022 against Pakistan.